 04 of 10

-As you plan your outdoor party, you have probably checked and rechecked the weather report.
-However, even if the forecaster calls for clear skies, you know how unpredictable weather can be and that anything can happen.
+As you plan your outdoor party, you've probably checked and rechecked the weather report.
+However, even if the forecast calls for clear skies, you know how unpredictable weather can be and that anything can happen.
 It’s essential to have a backup plan in case it rains or the wind starts to blow everything around.Continue to 5 of 10 below.

 05 of 10